cyrildewit/eloquent-viewable/README.md

     ->record();
 ```

-To retrieve the views count in a specific collection, you can reuse the same `collection()` method.
+To retrieve the view count in a specific collection, you can reuse the same `collection()` method.

 ```php
 views($post)